המוסד למען קדושת חיי אדם

 Parshas Emor: Pure and Simple

 The Torah portion this week, Emor: Vayikra (Leviticus) 21:1-24:23, begins by enumerating special laws of purity required for the high priests who conduct the Temple rites and rituals.
-Disqualifying elements for priests are listed, as are unacceptable characteristics for animal sacrifices.
-This emphasis on sacredness, holiness, and purity as a demonstration of respect for HaShem and our devotion to Him, ranks very high in Judaism.
-So high, in fact, that when a Jew is compelled to choose between being killed or to commit murder, idolatry, or sexually immoral acts, we must choose our own death.
+Disqualifying elements for priests are listed, as are unacceptable characteristics of animal sacrifices.

-The portion goes on to look at Jewish festivals, and the need to observe them for spiritual refinement and acknowledgement of God’s sovereignty.
-During these seven weeks between Passover and Shavuot, known as the Counting of the Omer, we make a studied and mindful effort to replicate the spiritual transformation experienced by our ancestors as they transitioned from a degraded Egyptian existence to an elevated consciousness of God’s presence.
-We study seven personality traits - Kindness(Chesed), Justice / Discipline(Gevurah), Harmony / Compassion(Tiferet), Endurance(Netzach), Humility(Hod), Bonding(Yesod), and Sovereignty / Leadership(Malchut).
+The portion goes on to look at Jewish festivals, and the need to observe them for spiritual refinement.
+During the seven weeks after Passover, known as the Counting of the Omer, we make a studied and mindful effort to prepare ourselves for the festival of Shavuos, a celebration of the miracle at Sinai when we received the Torah.

-Carefully applying these personality traits within the context of Torah-based principles, we can fulfill our obligation to respect His law in our everyday thoughts, words, and actions.
+Carefully applying these personality traits within the context of Torah-based principles, we can fulfill our obligation to respect God's law in our everyday thoughts, words, and actions.
 With this as our guide and with God’s assistance and mercy, we gain the insight, wisdom, and power to promote a culture of life though surrounded by a spiritually degraded culture of death in which human life is expendable and exploited for personal gain.

-Because the essence of Judaism revolves around the value and dignity of each human soul, the portion ends with a stern warning against destroying innocent human life, “And if a man strikes down any human being he shall be put to death.”
-In our modern culture, destroying innocent life in the womb imposes few legal penalties; however, as Maimonides explained, punishment for this appalling offense against God ultimately comes from a Heavenly court.
-Until then, the perpetrator suffers an unavoidable spiritual death - an agonizing penalty, indeed, and for those who suffer we offer our Tikvat Rachel healing program.
+In our modern culture, destroying innocent life in the womb imposes few legal penalties; however, punishment for this appalling offense against God ultimately comes from a Heavenly court.
+Until then, the unrepentant perpetrator suffers an unavoidable spiritual death - an agonizing penalty, indeed.
+“For God will bring every deed into judgment, including every hidden thing, whether it is good or evil.”
+Ecclesiastes 12:14

 Cecily Routman